souravkaushik-dev/Palettes/README.md

 This license agreement governs your use of the Palettes Wallpaper App ("App").
 By downloading, installing, or using this App, you agree to the following terms:

 App Description
-The Spalettes Wallpaper App is based on the Wallhaven API, with significant UI changes and improvements to enhance the user experience.
+The Palettes Wallpaper App is based on the Wallhaven API, with significant UI changes and improvements to enhance the user experience.

 Restrictions on Use